Recklexx/Recklexx.github.io/_posts/blogs/2024-07-09-softwar-microscopy.md

 [Napari](https://napari.org/stable/index.html) is a Python library for n-dimensional image visualisation, annotation, and analysis.

 ### deepImageJ
 [DeepImageJ](https://deepimagej.github.io/) is a user-friendly plugin that enables the use of a variety of pre-trained neural networks in ImageJ and Fiji.

+### CSBDeep
+[CSBDeep](https://csbdeep.bioimagecomputing.com/) is a deep learning toolbox for microscopy image restoration and analysis.

+### ZS-DeconvNet Fiji plugin
+A `Java`-based plugin for ZS-DeconvNet.